 In this month’s environmental outlook, a look at rising sea levels and what’s at stake.
 Whether it’s caused by natural variability or human activity, the fact remains that sea levels are rising.
-The U.S. Geological Survey recently estimated that the Eastern Seaboard -- coined a “hotspot” by scientists -- will rise to four feet by 2100.
+The U.S. Geological Survey recently estimated that the Eastern Seaboard — coined a “hotspot” by scientists — will rise to four feet by 2100.
 A separate study by the National Research Council says ocean levels on the California coast could rise by three feet by the end of the century.
 Diane and her guests look at the causes and consequences of rising sea levels.

-Staff Attorney and Adjunct Professor, Georgetown Climate Center and Georgetown University Law Center.
+- Jessica Grannis Staff Attorney and Adjunct Professor, Georgetown Climate Center and Georgetown University Law Center.

 - Dr. Ben Strauss Chief Operating Officer and Director of the Program on Sea Level Rise, Climate Central.

 Last-minute campaigning with just days to go before the midterm elections.
 The Federal Reserve ends its bond-buying program.
 And debate continues over Ebola quarantines in the U.S. A panel of journalists joins guest host Susan Page for a conversation about the week's top national stories.

 The author of the bestselling book "The Plantagenets" picks up the story of the English crown where his last book left off.
 It describes how the longest-reigning British royal family tore itself apart and was replaced by the Tudors.